ooni/ooni.org/content/get-involved/contribute-test-lists.md

 ## What are test lists?

-Test lists are lists that include URLs that are tested for censorship.
+Test lists are machine-readable CSV files that include URLs that are tested for censorship.

 The [Citizen Lab](https://citizenlab.ca/) supports OONI and other censorship measurement projects with a public resource that includes the following: